-There are strict rules for importing from non-EU countries sauces which contain products of animal origin. and these cover sauces that contain any:
+There are strict rules for importing from third countries sauces which contain products of animal origin. and these cover sauces that contain any:

 - eggs and egg products

-These types of sauces must meet the same food hygiene and procedural requirements for European Union (EU) as food produced in the UK or other EU Member States.
+These types of sauces must meet the same food hygiene and procedural requirements for GB.

 They must also be accompanied by a health certificate issued by the competent authority in the country of origin.